I Have A Dental Emergency… What Do I Do?

 - Severe toothache

-- Chipped tooth or broken tooth
+- A chipped tooth or broken tooth

-What Should I Do If I Have A Cracked Tooth, or Knocked Out Tooth?
+What Should I Do If I Have A Cracked Tooth Or Knocked-Out Tooth?

 Stay calm, and follow these steps.
 You’ll be back to your smile in no time.

 There are some dental emergencies that can be avoided.
 Don’t, of course, use your teeth as tools to open packages, cut tape, or crack nuts.
-Drink water often to flush out the mouth and help your saliva neutralize acids left behind by food and drink, especially the sugary treats and alcohols commonly consumed over the holidays!
+Drink water often to flush out your mouth and help your saliva neutralize acids left behind by food and drink, especially the sugary treats and alcohols commonly consumed over the holidays!

 If you do find yourself in our office for emergency dental care, you’ll be in good hands.
 We offer sedation dentistry if you have dental anxiety or prefer not to be awake during a dental restoration!
-We are proud to serve Redmond as your local family dentist, whether it’s for emergency dentistry or preventative dental care.
+We are proud to serve Redmond, WA as your local family dentist, whether it’s for emergency dentistry or preventative dental care.
 We like to keep our patients smiling!